S7 Airlines Flight 778: Landing in Irkutsk

 As the only remaining thrust was the forward thrust from the left engine, the aircraft consequently went into take-off mode.
 The Airbus take-off system then thought that the crew was going to fly again.
 Due to the landing configuration that had been set by the crew, the take-off warning tried to alert the crew on the improper configuration.
 The pilots were surprised by the alarm as it somehow sounded during their landing run.
 Instead of questioning the possible reasons of its activation, they immediately thought that it was a glitch and as a result they tried to erase the warning from the cockpit central monitor.

 First Officer Chernykh then reported to the ATC that they had successfully landed at the airport.
 He then began to notice that the aircraft started to increase its speed.
 Subsequently, he applied maximum reverse thrust on the right engine.
 However, because of the safety feature on the Airbus, the system cancelled his action.
 This was due to the fact that the left engine thrust was adding significant forward thrust, at a 60% level.
 The thrust reverse doors eventually failed to unlock and the reverse thrust of the right engine stayed on its idle forward thrust position.
 The action of First Officer Chernykh was, therefore, rendered useless.
 Captain Shibanov then tried to slow down the aircraft by stepping on the brakes with full force.
 He managed to stabilize the speed, but the aircraft kept moving forward.

 Simultaneously with the pilots' attempt to slow down the aircraft, the forward thrust from the left engine created another problem as well.
 As the left engine was producing significant forward thrust and the right engine was at its idle position, this created a thrust asymmetry.
 The thrust from the left then caused the aircraft to start drifting towards the right.
 The pilots then tried to make the aircraft to stay on the runway and so they pressed the left rudder pedal.
 The aircraft then drifted towards the left.
-However, the pilots had pressed the pedal in excessive force and thus the aircraft started to drift excessively as well towards the left.
+However, the pilots had pressed the pedal with excessive force and thus the aircraft started to drift excessively as well towards the left.
 To counter it, the crew made a small right rudder input.
 Despite the small input, the aircraft drastically turned towards the right.
-This took the crew by surprise and they tried hard to counter it by pressing the left rudder pedal again in full force.
-The aircraft, however, did not budge much.
+This took the crew by surprise and they tried hard to counter it by pressing the left rudder pedal again with full force.
+The aircraft, however, did not turn much.